Target level of study

 36h

-The course presents and develops different methods for modeling biological systems: from the physics of the individual molecule to the physical study of systems and populations of objects (e.g. proteins) or organisms (bacteria).
+This course presents and develops different methods for modeling biological systems: from the physics of individual molecules to the physical study of systems and populations of objects (e.g., proteins) or organisms (bacteria).

-Examples of studies are also proposed on the basis of the teachings of other modules in M1 and M2 to contextualize the various examples to physical theory and quantitative experimentation on living matter.
+Examples of studies are also provided based on the content of other modules in M1 and M2 to contextualize the various examples within the framework of physical theory and quantitative experimentation on living matter.

 Polymer Physics